 In May 2019, the department received its first Athena SWAN Gold Award under the revised charter, making it the longest held Gold Award nationally.
 Athena SWAN Gold Award news story.

-Our 2018 Athena SWAN Gold award submission document in now available for download from the University Athena SWAN pages .
+Our 2018 Athena SWAN Gold Award submission document is now available for download from the University Athena SWAN pages.

 Our Equality and Diversity strategy is informed by our surveys, accurate data/statistics and their analysis and is focused on clear, measurable and ambitious targets.